fairydreaming/lineage-bench/README.md

   -p PROVIDER, --provider PROVIDER
                         OpenRouter provider name.
   -r, --reasoning       Enable reasoning.
-  -e EFFORT, --effort EFFORT
+  -e {low,medium,high,xhigh}, --effort {low,medium,high,xhigh}
                         Reasoning effort (recent OpenAI and xAI models support this).
   -t THREADS, --threads THREADS
                         Number of threads to use.
   -v, --verbose         Enable verbose output.
   -s [SYSTEM_PROMPT], --system-prompt [SYSTEM_PROMPT]
                         Use given system prompt.
 By default, the system prompt is not used.
 When this option is passed without a value, the default system prompt value is used: 'You are a master of logical thinking.
                         You carefully analyze the premises step by step, take detailed notes and draw intermediate conclusions based on which you can find the final answer to any question.'
   -T TEMP, --temp TEMP  Temperature value to use.
   -P TOP_P, --top-p TOP_P
                         top_p sampling parameter.